-- The Florida Water Star Rebates or Requirement (estimated at 128 gpd savings per implementation): Savings from the Florida Water Star certified homes were determined from the recent Tohopekaliga Water Authority and UF study on the effectiveness of the program.
+- The Florida Water Star Program or comparable (estimated at 128 gpd savings per implementation): Savings from the Florida Water Star certified homes were determined from the recent Tohopekaliga Water Authority and UF study on the effectiveness of the program.
 Billing data was used to determine savings of FWS homes compared to similar non-FWS homes.
 Average savings per household times the number of certified homes was calculated and included.
-Six utilities who responded to the survey have some type of Florida Water Star rebate or requirement. - The Extension Agent/Florida Friendly Program: The FFL program has estimated the quantity of water savings from all FFL program based on agent follow up and questionnaires on behavior change.
+Six utilities who responded to the survey have some type of Florida Water Star rebate or requirement. - The Extension Agent/Florida Friendly Program (savings per implementation varies by program): The FFL program has estimated the quantity of water savings from all FFL program based on agent follow up and questionnaires on behavior change.
 Estimated savings were shared by Dr. Michael Dukes, UF/IFAS, based on this methodology.

-&lt;sup>9 "Other Indoor," "other outdoor," and "other indoor + outdoor" are frequently comprised of some combination of the original 10 BMPs.
+&lt;sup>8 "Other Indoor," "other outdoor," and "other indoor + outdoor" are frequently comprised of some combination of the original 10 BMPs.

-&lt;sup>10 Florida Water Star programmatic savings, which include both indoor and outdoor conservation measures, additionally represents an estimated 9% of the total estimated conservation savings.
+&lt;sup>9 Florida Water Star programmatic savings, which include both indoor and outdoor conservation measures, additionally represents an estimated 9 pecent of the total estimated conservation savings.

 - Florida Green Building Coalition (FGBC) Homes (estimated at 25.6 gpd savings per implementation): Several outdoor options are similar to some landscape codes within CFWI and outdoor options are consistently implemented so only indoor options were considered.
 Typically, indoor conservation includes the installation of high efficiency toilets, low flow showers and faucets.
 Savings were calculated by multiplying typical savings from these devises by each CFWI county average occupancy rates for single family homes.
+The total savings was calculated by adding each counties savings for FGBC homes. - Enforcement/Citation Programs: As part the H2OSAV initiative, The University of Florida's Program for Resource Efficient Communities (UF-PREC) conducted statistical analyses of potable water savings related to Irrigation Restriction Enforcement water conservation programs in the Toho and OCU service areas.
+Reports summarizing the results of these studies were recently provided to the Conservation Team.
+The Team is still reviewing these reports and UF-PREC intends to submit the methodology and findings of these studies for publication in a peer-reviewed academic journal.
+The initial results of these analyses were used to quantify savings from Toho's and OCU's enforcement programs from 2010 to 2019 for inclusion in this Implementation Strategy.
+A brief description of the enforcement programs is provided below.

-The total savings was calculated by adding each counties savings for FGBC homes. - Enforcement/Citation Programs: Toho Water Authority (Toho) and Orange County Utilities have been working with H2OSAV to quantify Enforcement/Citation Programs.
-Toho's numbers, which have been finalized, are presented in the Table 8, above.
-When customers are found violating the irrigation ordinance (often by AMI data) they are contacted by mail.
+The Toho Water Citation Program issues citations based on the rules set forth by SFWMD for the number of day per week allowed for irrigation.
+When customers are found violating the irrigation ordinance (initially targeted by drive-by surveillance and now using AMI data) they are contacted by mail.
 In conjunction with the violation notice, customers are also offered assistance with resetting their irrigation timer.
-Approximately 30 to 40% of the customers elect to receive a site visit from Toho's staff in which the irrigation system is evaluated, timers are adjusted and rain sensors supplied if needed.
-The University of Florida's Program for Resource Efficient Communities used the H2OSAV tool to conduct statistical analyses of potable water savings related to the program.
-The landscape irrigation savings attributed to the program show a consistent and persistent reduction following a customer being contacted for a violation/timer reset.
+Approximately 30 to 40% of the customers elect to receive a site visit from Toho's staff in which the irrigation system is evaluated, timers are adjusted, and rain sensors supplied if needed.